Weather Station Maintenance Guidelines

 For RainWise weather stations, start by turning off the weather station.
 Loosen the 4 screws holding the bucket to the base of the rain gauge and twist counter-clockwise to remove it.
 Straighten the cotter pin legs holding the screen, pull the cotter pin out, remove the screen, and clear the drain hole.You can clean the collector and tipping bucket with warm soapy water if necessary.
 Make sure you rinse it well afterwards.
 When putting it back together, if the cotter pin legs hang down inside the bucket collector, they may interfere with the tipper mechanism.
 The cotter pin legs MUST be bent up so they don’t interfere with the tipper.
 Remember to turn the weather station back on after cleaning.

 Wasps may build nests in tipping bucket rain gauges.
 A small piece of vapona strip may be used as a deterrent.

 If improperly mounted, the weather station may be jostled during strong winds and this may cause the tipping bucket arm to tip and record a small amount of precipitation during dry weather.

 If the rain gauge continues to malfunction after cleaning, it is possible the reed switch is bad.
-Contact the station manufacturer for technical support or replacement.
+Refer to the Troubleshooting Guide or contact RainWise for technical support or replacement.